CLI Interface Design

 Architecture Revealed by the CLI

 Section titled “Architecture Revealed by the CLI”The -c, --config <key=value> pattern is the most important design decision in Codex’s CLI.
-Every setting in ~/.codex/config.toml is overridable at the command line using TOML dotted path syntax: -c model="o3", -c 'sandbox_permissions=["disk-full-read-access"]', -c shell_environment_policy.inherit=all.
+Every setting in ~/.codex/config.toml is overridable at the command line using TOML dotted path syntax: -c model="gpt-5.2-codex", -c 'sandbox_permissions=["disk-full-read-access"]', -c shell_environment_policy.inherit=all.
 If TOML parse fails, the raw string is used as a literal fallback.
 This means there’s no special-case argument for every config key — just one escape hatch that covers everything.

 Feature flags as first-class CLI — --enable <FEATURE> and --disable <FEATURE> are available on every command.
 They map to -c features.<name>=true/false.
-Features have a “stage” (alpha/beta/stable) and can be inspected with codex features list.
+Features carry explicit stages (for example under development, experimental, stable, deprecated, removed) and can be inspected with codex features list.

 Sandbox as non-negotiable surface: Three modes are exposed directly as CLI flags, not buried in config: